How can I become a councillor?

 The next district and parish council elections will take place in 2019 unless a by-election is called to fill a vacant seat.

 Once you have decided to stand for election as a councillor, you will firstly need to wait for local elections to be called.
 Candidates seeking to become district councillors must be nominated on a nomination paper signed by 10 registered electors (a proposer, seconder and eight assentors) from the ward in which you are to stand.
-If you stand for election as a parish councillor you only need 2 registered electors to sign your nomination paper (a proposer and seconder).
+If you stand for election as a parish councillor you only need two registered electors to sign your nomination paper (a proposer and seconder).

 You must also submit your consent to nomination, which will need signing and witnessing.